ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 And then you could continue to work on whatever version you have.

 BUT you can import json file into your cloud project via google drive or one drive.
 So you could have many dummy/empty json files in your project.
-Name them properly and save to tile data to them this way.
+Name them properly and save tile data to them this way.
 YET do not ask me how exactly i never dealt with cloud stuff and i try to stay away from it.

 Ok let's go.